VILLASframework/documentation/doc/node/formats/VillasBinary.md

 The @ref node-format-villas-binary format-type supports all [generic format options](@ref node-config-format).

+In addition the following settings are supported:

+## source_index (integer) = 0 {#node-config-format-villas-binary-source_index}

+Configures the source index field which is a 8bit field in the packet header.

 # Example Payload

 @image html wireshark_udp.png Wireshark capture of UDP traffic width=50%